 no flags Details

-SELinux interface definitions for bugzilla (450 bytes, text/plain)
+SELinux interface definitions for bugzilla (deleted)

 2006-06-26 18:04 UTC, Paul Howarth